univention/univention-corporate-server/doc/ext-installation/appliance.rst

 The file with the apps to be installed contains a list of IDs of applications from the |UCSAPPC|, see :ref:`installbase`.
-The list in the example above installs the :program:`AD Connector` and the :program:`SAML integration` on the provided |UCSPRIMARYDN|.
+The list in the example above installs the :program:`AD Connector` on the provided |UCSPRIMARYDN|.

 .. _license: